lanejere5/lanej5/README.md

 ### Teaching and Mentorship

-I've taught 10 university math courses and dozens of labs and tutorials.
-In total, approximately 2500 students.
-I've also spoken several times to the students at Canada Math Camp.
-During the pandemic I supervised an undergraduate research project that resulted in a paper.
-From this experience, I've learned how to overcome communication barriers and foster deeper understanding, of both mathematical concepts and between students and myself.
+I've taught 10 university math courses, led dozens of labs and tutorials, spoken in outreach seminars, and supervised student research projects.
+In total, I've worked with approximately 2500 students.
+From this experience, I've learned how to overcome communication barriers and foster deeper understanding, both of challenging mathematical concepts and between students and myself.

+You can find some of my past [teaching materials on github](https://github.com/lanej5/math).